This page is also available in: Deutsch (German)

 The M-posture is the natural position of the baby’s legs and is automatically taken by babies and often still by toddlers when lifting.

 For both the sling and the carrying aid, the pouch should reach from the knee to the knee.
 This is the only way to guarantee the optimal back curve and the healthy frog-position.

-The advantage of the wrap is that you can form the optimal width of the pouch on your own by the correct binding.
+The advantage of the wrap is that you can form the optimal width of the seat on your own by the correct binding.

-For baby carriers, the situation depends on the type of carrier It is important to ensure that you use either a carrier with an adjustable pouch (see Manduca XT) or that you adjust the width of the pouch with a piece of fabric.
+For baby carriers, the situation depends on the type of carrier It is important to ensure that you use either a carrier with an adjustable seat panel (see Manduca XT) or that you adjust the width of the seat with a piece of fabric.

 From time to time you should also check and adjust the size of the pouch and the distance between the knees of your child.
 This aspect becomes less important for your baby beginning at the age of five months.

-4 The carrying aid does not match the age and height of the child
+4 The baby carrier does not match the age and height of your baby

 There are baby carriers that are not adjustable to the size of your child, when your child gets older.
 These are each designed for a specific size range of the child.